-While on practicum, student teachers are considered to be associate members of the school staff.
+While on practicum, STs are considered to be associate members of the school staff.
 They are expected to take part in all aspects of teachers' work and to accept the professional obligations that are part of this role.
-However, student teachers should not take sole responsibility for the conduct and safety of children, either individually or as groups, particularly outside the school premises.
-On occasions, the Principal may request student teachers to take charge of children away from the school grounds (e.g. a sports team, class outing).
-When this happens, student teachers have a clear duty to exercise care and supervision to the standard of care of a responsible parent.
+However, STs should not take sole responsibility for the conduct and safety of children, either individually or as groups, particularly outside the school premises.
+On occasions, the Principal may request STs to take charge of children away from the school grounds (e.g. a sports team, class outing).
+When this happens, ST have a clear duty to exercise care and supervision to the standard of care of a responsible parent.
 In such cases the ultimate responsibility lies with the Board of Trustees through the class teacher and school Principal.